What the Lunula of Your Nails Says about Your Health

-- If you notice that your lunula is larger than normal, pay attention – it could be related to high blood pressure.
+- If you notice that it is larger than normal, pay attention – you could have high blood pressure.

 The lunula on your ring finger is related to your reproductive and lymphatic systems.

-- If it’s barely visible, it might indicate a problem related to your metabolism.
+- If it’s barely visible, it might indicate a metabolic problem.

-The lunula on your middle finger could be related to your brain function or cardiovascular system.
+The lunula on your middle finger could be related to your brain or cardiovascular system.

-- If you can’t see the lunula on this finger, it could indicate a potential problem with your blood vessels or high blood pressure.
+- If you can’t see the lunula on this finger, it could indicate a potential issue with your blood vessels or high blood pressure.

 This lunula is related to the function of your lungs and spleen.